 Pedra da Gávea via Garganta de Céu Trail

-This route is by no means easy, and it should not be attempted unless you’re comfortable following an overgrown and sometimes unmarked trail (but there is, in fact, a trail to follow).
+This route is by no means easy, and it should not be attempted unless you’re comfortable following an overgrown and sometimes unmarked trail (but there is a trail to follow).

 By distance, this is the shorter of the two routes, but it’s certainly more tiring (so it’s not necessarily quicker).